mrtnj/msprime_to_asr/README.md

 ## Use

-Simulate founder population for 1000 cattle:
+Simulate founder population for 1000 cattle with the 200 last generations as Wright--Fisher simulation:

 ```
 mkdir -p simulations/founders_full